 - Kikaboni (organic soy milk/almond milk coffee)

 - CCD has a vegan shake in their menu

-- Most Thai and Chinese vegetarian restaurants are also vegan.
+- Most Thai and Chinese vegetarian dishes are also vegan

 - Some restaurants also keep tofu or you can buy a tofu packet (readily available in supermarkets) and ask them to make your favorite paneer dish with tofu.
 If your group has a sizable number, they are likely to cooperate.

 - For hostel students: Arun, an IISc student, has put together a very good set of guidelines here.

 Note: Please check the ingredient list before buying anything recommended here, as the ingredients may have changed.
 Some of the non-vegan ingredients to look for are milk solids, whey, glycerin, butter, ghee, condensed milk, gelatin, caseinate and casein.

 - Plantarium (7287830333, 9160240011, 7674025979): It is Hyderabad’s first all-vegan store that sells everything vegan, from non-dairy milk and curd to protein mixes for fitness freaks to cosmetics and much more!
 Address: 4th floor, above HDFC bank, Diamond Park, Vinayak Nagar, Gachibowli, Hyderabad

 - Milk: Soy milk is useful in the beginning, as it is readily available in the market.
 Some places also stock ‘Homemade’ brand coconut milk and ‘Silk’ brand organic Almond milk.
 One can also use soymilk powder (see below) to make soy milk by adding it in hot water.